isadoramoura/shoreline-contractors/_services/presale.md

 <h4 class="h6">How much does a pre sale house job cost? </h4>
 <div class="accordion__hidden">
 <p></p><p>A pre sale house paint is quite cost-effective.
 In Australia, an interior house paint job costs $20 to $30 per square meter or $25 to $40 per hour.
 This excludes the cost of the paint and other materials.
 The lower estimate of these costs is based on the use of a single colour with little prepping and trim work.
 More complex paint jobs will, invariably, cost you more.</p>
-<p>In Melbourne, this cost can vary anywhere from $2,500 to $20,000 depending on factors such as the size of the house, complexity, amount of prep work, the type of surface that is being painted as well as whether you are planning to do interior or exterior painting.</p>
+<p>In the Island, this cost can vary anywhere from $2,500 to $20,000 depending on factors such as the size of the house, complexity, amount of prep work, the type of surface that is being painted as well as whether you are planning to do interior or exterior painting.</p>
 <p>The interior painting for a standard two-bedroom housing unit costs anywhere from $2,500 to $3,500.
 The cost for painting a 2-storey home can be anywhere from $5,500 to $20,000.
 Roof painting can cost from $2,800 to $4,500.</p>
 <p></p>
 </div>